Ennerdale, South Africa

-Ennerdale is a town in Gauteng, South Africa.
+Ennerdale is a town in the City of Johannesburg Metropolitan Municipality in Gauteng, South Africa.
 Ennerdale was declared as a coloured group area under the apartheid regime.

 According to Crankshaw (2022), 'the coloureds-only suburb of Ennerdale, which was developed later during the 1980s, was built for homeownership by the private sector and home loans were financed by private banks (Lupton, 1991: pp.20–1; 1993).'
-Even though apartheid ended in 1994 people say it's a "coloured" community but it's mixed.
-Best known for its religious grouping, Ennerdale has more churches than business.
-Most young people between the age of 22 and 37 do not prefer to engage in the countries economic activities, they rather open a church.

-History

-Ennerdale was established in the early 1930s as a sweet fruit farm for apricots, peaches and plums that waseant to serve the white communities of Vereeniging and Vanderbijlpark.

-However due to the implementations of apartheid it was then earmarked for the people classified "coloured" which includes Malays, Cape Coloureds and other different types of Coloureds.
+Even though apartheid ended in 1994 people still regard it as a Coloured community.